yanivassf-lab/fMRI/docs/utils.rst

 Combine PCs algorithm (used when ``--combine-pcs`` is set)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When ``--combine-pcs`` is enabled the script builds a movement-specific target regressor from the provided ``--combine-pcs-stimulus-times`` and ``--combine-pcs-bold-lag-seconds`` and then selects and sums PCs whose temporal patterns match that regressor.
-Key steps:
+The ``--combine-pcs`` mode selects and sums PCs using Pearson correlation against a movement-specific, windowed (boxcar) regressor.

+The procedure is:

-1. Build target regressor
+1. Build target regressors (per movement)

+   - Given stimulus times for each movement (``--combine-pcs-stimulus-times``), build target regressors that model the expected BOLD response.
+   - For each movement, a target regressor is produced either:
+     - Automatically by calling the lag/duration optimizer as described in find_best_lags.py's ``calculate_lags_durations`` function;,
+       or
+     - From user‑supplied lists ``--combine-pcs-bold-lag-seconds`` and
+       ``--combine-pcs-bold-dur-seconds``.
-   - For each movement, create a zero signal of length ``N`` (timepoints) and place a ``1.0`` "spike" at the nearest time index to each ``(stimulus_time + bold_lag)`` that falls inside the time range.
+   - Each regressor is a boxcar (windows of 1.0 across the chosen durations) aligned to ``(stimulus_time + bold_lag)`` and sampled at the subject's timepoints.

 2. Reconstruct PC time signals

-   - For each subject, compute all PC time signals via ``all_pc_signals = F @ pcs`` (shape ``N × n_components``).
+   - For each subject, compute all PC time signals via:
+     ``all_pc_signals = F @ pcs`` (shape ``N × n_components``).

-3. Score each PC with DTW
+3. Score each PC with Pearson correlation

-   - For every PC (skipping PC0), compute Dynamic Time Warping (DTW) distance between the PC signal and the target regressor, and also between the *inverted* PC signal and the target regressor.
+   - For every tested PC (except PC0), compute Pearson correlation between the PC signal and the movement's target regressor.
-   - Use the smaller of the two distances (original vs inverted) as the PC's match score.
+   - The absolute correlation (|r|) is used as the match strength.

 4. Select and combine PCs

-   - If the minimal DTW distance for a PC is below ``--combine-pcs-correlation-threshold`` the PC is considered relevant and is added to the subject's final combined signal.
-   - If the inverted version matched better, the PC is added with inverted sign.
-   - A short textual descriptor (e.g., ``+pc_1 -pc_3``) is recorded per subject for logging.

-5. Output

-   - Returns one combined signal per subject and a textual summary of which PCs (and signs) were used.
-   - This procedure overrides ``--pc-sim-auto`` and ``--pc-num-comp`` (mutually exclusive).

-Notes

-- The DTW implementation from ``dtaidistance`` is used; default threshold is controlled by ``--combine-pcs-correlation-threshold`` (default: 10.0).
-- Ensure the number of provided ``--combine-pcs-stimulus-times`` and ``--combine-pcs-bold-lag-seconds`` lists equals the number of movements.
+   - A PC is considered relevant if ``abs(r) > --combine-pcs-correlation-threshold``.
+   - Relevant PCs are summed into a single combined signal for the subject:
+     - add ``+pc_j`` when r > 0
+     - add ``-pc_j`` when r < 0
+   - For logging, each subject receives a short descriptor like ``+pc_1(c=0.32) -pc_3(c=-0.21)``.

+5. Proceed with peak detection and similarity analysis

+   - The combined signals are used for peak detection and similarity matrix computation as described in steps 5-7 of the main algorithm.

 Expected input structure